 Counseling and Advising

-Student Support Services (SSS) Counselors and Regional Coordinators are dedicated to helping SSS students succeed at UConn and achieve their college and career goals.
-All SSS students are assigned to a Counselor or Regional Coordinator who provides them with one-on-one academic, financial aid, career, and personal counseling and advisement during the summer program and throughout their tenure at UConn.
+Each SSS student is assigned to a Counselor who provides them with one-on-one academic, financial aid, career, and personal counseling and advisement beginning in the SSS Summer Program and throughout their tenure at UConn.

-FYE courses provide UConn freshmen with the opportunity to explore topics relevant to first year students and with tools to help them develop college study skills, gain self-awareness, navigate college life, and grow as campus and global citizens.
-SSS freshmen enroll in UNIV 1800 courses that are facilitated by SSS staff.
+SSS FYE courses are taught by SSS Counselors and provide first-year UConn students with the tools to help them develop college study skills, gain self-awareness, navigate college life, and grow as campus and global citizens in an SSS learning community.